 On this day in 1789, George Washington returns from his first presidential tour.
 Our first President thought it important to visit every part of the country during his time in office.

 Surely a visit from the much-loved President would help unify the country under its new government and its new Constitution.

-Washington left on October 15, 1789, not too long after the first Congress adjourned on September 29.
-He went through nearly sixty towns and hamlets.
-And he skipped Rhode Island, which had not yet ratified the Constitution.
+Washington left New York City on October 15, 1789, not too long after the first Congress adjourned on September 29.
+This first trip would weave its way through New England—he ultimately visited nearly sixty towns and hamlets!

-As he traveled, he was welcomed enthusiastically.
-Washington’s diary describes the scene in Boston: “[W]e passed through the Citizens classed in their different professions, and under their own banners, till we came to the State House; from which, across the Street, an Arch was thrown; in the front of which was this Inscription—“To the Man who unites all hearts” and on the other—“To Columbia’s favourite Son” . . . .
+The new President was welcomed enthusiastically as he traveled. “[W]e passed through the Citizens classed in their different professions, and under their own banners,” Washington’s diary notes of Boston, “till we came to the State House; from which, across the Street, an Arch was thrown; in the front of which was this Inscription—“To the Man who unites all hearts” and on the other—“To Columbia’s favourite Son” . . . .
 This arch was handsomely ornamented, and over the Center of it a Canopy was erected 20 feet high with the American Eagle perched on the top. . . . .
 The Streets, the Doors, Windows & Tops of the Houses were crouded with well dressed Ladies and Gentlemen.”